srothgan/audio-transcript-player/README.md

 # audio-player
-A audio simple, helpful for transcription
+A simple audio player, helpful for transcription